dotnetcore/CAP/README.md

 PM> Install-Package DotNetCore.CAP
 ```

-If your Message Queue is using Kafka, you can：
+If you want use Kafka to send integrating event, installing by:

 ```
 PM> Install-Package DotNetCore.CAP.Kafka
 ```

-If your Message Queue is using RabbitMQ, you can：
+If you want use RabbitMQ to send integrating event, installing by:

 ```
 PM> Install-Package DotNetCore.CAP.RabbitMQ
 ```

-CAP supported SqlServer, MySql, PostgreSql as message store extension：
+CAP supports SqlServer, MySql, PostgreSql as event log storage.

 ```

-//Select a database provider you are using
+// select a database provider you are using, event log table will integrate into.

 PM> Install-Package DotNetCore.CAP.SqlServer
 PM> Install-Package DotNetCore.CAP.MySql
 PM> Install-Package DotNetCore.CAP.PostgreSql